min2ha/ukwa-site/content/target/37459/index.en.md

   "subject": "EU Referendum"
 }

-# Muslim News, The: Boris Johnson urges Britain to seize its opportunity to leave the EU

 Boris Johnson said in a television interview that withdrawal was the only way for his country to throw off the “anti-democratic” regulations imposed by Brussels.